Table View for Project Management: The Ultimate Way to Manage Project Data

 Table view puts everything in one grid so you can scan, act, and move on.
 No hunting.
 No context switching.
 No separate spreadsheet to maintain.

 Switch the view.
-Read the project.
+Manage the data.
 Get back to work.

 Thanks for reading this far.
 Wishing you all the best on your project management journey!